Updated: Oct 14

 Compare the small area of a vacuum hose that causes high pressure due to the narrow diameter of a hose or vacuum cleaning tool to a dust collection hood.
 A dust collector in-takes the contaminated air across source capture hoods, some of which can be as large as 20 feet wide by 20 feet high, or in-take ductwork throughout a facility which could encompass specific operations or assembly areas.

 The dust collector (HVLP) can handle air quantities far exceeding anything a vacuum (LVHP) can handle.
 Simply put, vacuum systems are for precision cleaning and material conveyance, whereas a dust collector maintains breathable air and clean process air throughout an entire facility.

-Click the photo for a case study on dust collection
+Click the photo for a case study on efficient dust collection

 Tied closely with the previous point, a dust collector handles airborne particulates and dust in a different approach than a vacuum system.
 The dust collector can be facility wide, or a portable unit or downdraft/backdraft table.
 For details on these types of systems, and how they differ from one another, read our article on dust collectors vs. downdraft tables here.
 Again remember, the general rule is vacuum systems handle precision (high pressure, low volume) and dust collectors generally the opposite (high volume, low pressure).